graycoreio/daffodil/libs/external-router/guides/drivers/magento.md

 };
 ```

-When you upgrade Magento, only `angular.json` and `tsconfig.json` need to change — `app.config.ts` stays the same.
+When you upgrade Magento, only `angular.json` need to change — `app.config.ts` stays the same.

 ## Tree-shaking

-The `customConditions` approach means the bundler resolves `@daffodil/external-router/driver/magento` to exactly one version bundle.
+The `conditions` approach means the bundler resolves `@daffodil/external-router/driver/magento` to exactly one version bundle.
 The other version bundles are never imported and are not included in the final output.

 ## Alternative: version-specific sub-package import